Kaszub09/ZABAP_TABLE_EDIT/README.md

 - It's possible to save default layout, so every time you open table for edit columns width/layout will be perfect!

 ## USAGE
 See examples package.
-Either call transaction only with table name, or with name of class implementing interface ZIF_ZABAP_TABLE_EDIT.
+Either call transaction ZABAP_TABLE_EDIT only with table name, or with name of class implementing interface ZIF_ZABAP_TABLE_EDIT.